The Bankrate promise

-Refinancing student loans is a Catch-22.
-On the one hand, it can allow you to save money on interest, choose a more desirable payment structure and generally improve your financial health.
-At the same time, your ability to qualify for refinancing is directly tied to how healthy your finances already are.
+Refinancing student loans can allow you to save money on interest, choose a more desirable payment structure and generally improve your financial health.
+However, your ability to qualify for refinancing is directly tied to how healthy your finances already are.

 Income requirements for student loans

 Many lenders have minimum income requirements for refinancing, which means that they won’t accept borrowers with incomes below a certain threshold.
 Some companies solely focus on borrowers with high incomes, like physicians and lawyers, while others provide student loan refinancing for a wider range of salaries.

 While some lenders don’t publicly list their income standards others state that you’ll need to have “sufficient income” or be able to demonstrate “consistent income” through providing pay stubs.
 In most cases, you’ll likely need to pass the $20,000 threshold — Citizens Bank requires an annual income of at least $24,000, while Education Loan Finance requires at least $35,000.

 How to refinance student loans with a low income

 Refinancing your student loans can shave a big chunk off your monthly payment and reduce the total interest paid over the life of the loan.
 And when you have a lower income, finding ways to minimize your monthly payments or overall loan costs can help stretch your money a bit further.